Measurement Error and Counterfactuals in Quantitative Trade and Spatial Models: Counterfactuals in Quantitative Trade and Spatial Models

 for some known function $g:\mathcal{D}\times\Theta\rightarrow\mathbb{R}$. \end{assumption} The exact functional form of $g$ depends on the specific quantitative model that is considered.
 In Appendix \ref{sec:Finding_g} I discuss Assumption \ref{assu:Key_assumption} for two leading classes of models, namely invertible models and exact hat algebra models.

+The main appeal of focusing on objects of the form in Assumption \ref{assu:Key_assumption} is that it allows researchers to answer counterfactual questions posed relative to a specific, observed factual situation.
+In quantitative trade and spatial settings, such questions are often at least as relevant as those concerning average effects.
+For example, in a quantitative model of international trade, the goal is typically to understand what would happen to the world following a specific policy change, rather than what would occur in a randomly drawn year under that policy.

-Assumption \ref{assu:Key_assumption} implies that if the data $D$ are observed without error and the structural parameter $\theta$ is known, we can perfectly recover $\gamma$.\footnote{Indeed, by fixing $g$ I abstract away from model misspecification, an important problem I engage with in future work.} This is different from conventional economic models, where the object of interest is a function of the correctly measured distribution of the data, rather than the actual observations.
-So the key distinction with conventional settings is:
+Assumption \ref{assu:Key_assumption} implies that if the data $D$ are observed without error and the structural parameter $\theta$ is known, we can perfectly recover $\gamma$.\footnote{Indeed, by fixing $g$ I abstract away from model misspecification, an important problem I engage with in future work.} This contrasts with standard econometric models, where the object of interest is a function of the correctly measured distribution of the data, rather than the actual observations.
+So the key distinction with standard settings is:

 Importantly, this difference implies that it would not suffice to be able to perfectly estimate the distribution $\mathcal{P}_{D}$.
 Towards uncertainty quantification, we hence need to account for uncertainty about the realized data themselves rather than their distribution.